wp-plugins/gallerylink/readme.txt

 * Value -> gif jpg png icon

-* Description -> (album, slideshow) thumbnail suffix name. (movie, music) specify an extension for the thumbnail of the title the same name as the file you want to view, but if the thumbnail is not found, display the icon.
-The thumbnail no display if you do not specify anything. (document) The icon is displayed if you specify icon.
+* Description -> (album, slideshow) thumbnail suffix name. (movie, music, document) The icon is displayed if you specify icon.
 The thumbnail no display if you do not specify anything.

 include_cat